2021 Garden and Art Tour of Japan

-The 2020 Garden and Art Tour of Japan visits many wonderful gardens including three of Japan’s most revered gardens.
-They are all different in style and based in spectacular locations across Japan.
+The 2021 Garden and Art Tour of Japan visits many wonderful gardens including three of Japan’s most revered gardens.
+The gardens are all different in style and based in spectacular locations across Japan.
 Many gardens are attached to some of Japan’s iconic temples, museums, galleries and historical villas.
 Through the prism of the Japanese gardens, you will gain a rich insight into Japan’s unique culture and traditions, its art, history and modern-day life.
 A great introduction to the country itself!

-The tours take place in May and October – an ideal time of year to visit Japan.
+The tours take place in May, early June and October – an ideal times of year to visit Japan.
 The weather is typically warm and sunny, and the gardens are at their best.
 The tours are not designed specifically for horticulturists or garden experts (though always welcome), but rather for general lovers of gardens and art who want to explore Japan and learn more about its deeply fascinating culture.

 Places visited: Tokyo, Hakone, Kanazawa, Kurashiki, Okayama, Imbe, Yasugi, Naoshima and Kyoto

-Transport: Bullet train, express & commuter trains, ferry, bus and taxi
+Transport: Bullet train, express & commuter trains, ferry, private minivan and taxi

 Accommodation: Four-star hotels and equivalent Japanese style inns